calcmogul/controls-engineering-in-frc/README.md

 * xelatex (for setting and using custom fonts)
 * biber (for generating bibliography)
 * Python 3.5+
+  * frccontrol (to provide FRC wrappers for Python Control)
   * Python Control (to generate plots and state-space results)
+    * Installed automatically as a dependency of frccontrol
+* Inkscape (to convert SVGs to PDF)

+The following are optional because the book can compile without them.

+* Optional python packages
-  * frccontrol (to provide FRC wrappers for Python Control)
+  * slycot (to generate pole-zero maps for certain state-space model examples)
   * yapf (to format Python source code)
-* tk (required on some Linux platforms as a backend for matplotlib)
-* Inkscape (to convert SVGs to PDF)
 * ghostscript (to reduce size of final PDF for publishing)

 ## Compiling the book